Special Weather Statement issued for Noble by NWS - NewsBreak

 Special Weather Statement issued for Noble by NWS

-Effective: 2021-08-12 12:00:00 EDT Expires: 2021-08-11 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-A Severe Thunderstorm Watch remains in effect until 900 PM EDT for east central Ohio.
-Target Area: Noble Strong thunderstorms will impact portions of Monroe, southern Noble and northwestern Wetzel Counties through 745 PM EDT At 715 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from Woodsfield to 11 miles east of Caldwell to near Beverly.
-Movement was east southeast at 40 mph.
-HAZARD...Wind gusts up to 50 mph.
+Effective: 2021-08-16 16:28:00 CDT Expires: 2021-08-16 17:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Noble A strong thunderstorm will impact portions of northeastern Noble County through 515 PM CDT At 427 PM CDT, Doppler radar was tracking a strong thunderstorm near Sooner Lake, moving southeast at 10 mph.
+HAZARD...Wind gusts of 50 to 55 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include New Martinsville, Woodsfield, Paden City, Dudley, Sardis, Summerfield, Lewisville, Dexter City, Fly, Antioch, Stafford, and Graysville.
-This includes Interstate 77 in Ohio between mile markers 18 and 23.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Morrison and Sooner Lake.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...55 MPHalerts.weather.gov

 Comments / 0